bitshares/bsips/bsip-00Sharedrop.md

 If a sharedrop originator does another sharedrop before the vesting period is over, the sharedrop_vesting_period counter resets and these 2 months will start from fresh.

 ### Complicated vesting cases
 One complicated case is that when the committee increases vesting stake.
-In this case calculate operation warns the user that he should have more money prepared.
+In this case dry_run_sharedrop operation warns the user that he should have more money prepared.
 And then the sharedrop operation will put more money into vesting.

 When the committee decreases the vesting stake, the extra money becomes instantly available for withdrawal.
 Balance availability is checked during vesting withdrawal operation.